brett-olsen/C64U-btn-HAT/README.md

 ```
 <br>

 Now you can set the button actions.
 The default is 3 buttons, the first being menu_button, second speaker_on_off and finally the third being lights_on_off.
-At the moment, I have tested this project with 3, 4 and 6 buttons, conciveably, you could use any number of buttons depending on the voltage demands.
+At the moment, I have tested this project with 3, 4 and 6 buttons, conceivably, you could use any number of buttons depending on the voltage demands.
 To disable a button, simply set Optional[ActionFn] = None, see the default button configuration below:

 ```python
 # Default 3 button setup